 Why go?
 For a sub-sidewalk circuit of the city, book the Beneath the Streets tour.
 Setting off from Cherry Street, the one-hour walk snakes under Pioneer Square, past beautifully preserved 19th-century architecture and into the earliest roots of Seattle.
 You can now also explore underground Seattle in a whole new light too, by joining a Red Light District Tour.
 Expect to come face to face with Seattle's underbelly, including discussions about prostitution, gambling, vice and drinking.

 What is it?
-EMP is Seattle’s tribute museum to the history of Northwest music, from Jimi Hendrix to Nirvana, but it’s much more than that.
-In the Venn diagram of 20th-century creativity, this is where Isaac Asimov meets Kurt Cobain.
+MoPOP is Seattle’s tribute museum to the history of Northwest music, from Jimi Hendrix to Nirvana and much more.
+Originally named the Experience Music Project, in the Venn diagram of 20th-century creativity, this is where Isaac Asimov meets Kurt Cobain.